Sarojini Sahoo: Feminism

-Sarojini Sahoo is a key figure and trendsetter of feminism in contemporary Indian literature.
-For her, feminism is not a "gender problem" or confrontational attack on male hegemony and, as such, differs from the feminist views of Virginia Woolf or Judith Butler.
-Sahoo accepts feminism as an integral part of femaleness separate from the masculine world.
-Writing with a heightened awareness of women's bodies, she has developed an appropriate style that exploits openness, fragmentation, and nonlinearity.
-Sahoo, however contends that whilst the woman identity is certainly constitutionally different from that of man, men and women still share a basic human equality.
-Thus the harmful asymmetric sex /gender "Othering" arises accidentally and 'passively'from natural, unavoidable intersubjectivity.
+Associated with contemporary feminism in Indian literature, she has stated that her approach to feminism focuses on an integral part of femaleness rather than a confrontation with male hegemony, arguing that men and women share a basic human equality despite constitutional differences.

-Treating female sexuality from puberty to menopause, her fiction always projects a feminine sensibility.
-Feminine feelings such as restrictions during adolescence or pregnancy, fear factors such as rape or being condemned by society, the concept of the "bad girl," and so on, are treated thematically and in-depth throughout her novels and short stories.
+Her fiction recurrently addresses themes related to female sexuality and societal experiences, including adolescence, pregnancy, rape, and social stigma.

-Her feminism is constantly linked to the sexual politics of a woman.
-She denies patriarchal limits of sexual expression for a woman and she identifies women's sexual liberation as the real motive behind the women's movement.
+Her work links feminism to sexual politics, advocating against restrictions on female sexual expression and identifying sexual liberation as a central element of the women's movement.
 In South Asian Outlook, an e-magazine published from Canada, Menka Walia writes: "Sahoo typically evolves her stories around Indian women and sexuality, which is something not commonly written about, but is rather discouraged in a traditionalist society.
 As a feminist, she advocates women's rights and usually gives light to the injustices Eastern women face.
 In her interviews, she usually talks about the fact that women are second-class citizens in India, backing up these facts with examples of how love marriages are forbidden, the rejection of divorces, the unfairness of dowries, and the rejection of female politicians."

-For her, orgasm is the body's natural call to feminist politics: if being a woman is this good, women must be worth something.
-Her novels like Upanibesh, Pratibandi and Gambhiri Ghara cover a myriad of areas from sexuality to philosophy; from the politics of the home to politics of the world.
+Her novels, including Upanibesh, Pratibandi, and Gambhiri Ghara, address themes ranging from sexuality and philosophy to domestic and international politics.
 According to American journalist Linda Lowen, Sarojini Sahoo has written extensively as an Indian feminist about the interior lives of women and how their burgeoning sexuality is seen as a threat to traditional patriarchal societies.
 Sarojini's novels and short stories treat women as sexual beings and probe culturally sensitive topics such as rape, abortion and menopause – from a female perspective.